Dalfons0/KubelessTypescript/README.md

 ### Dependencies

-To deploy the services to your cluster you must have installed Serverless globally:
+To use serverless with kubeless you need to install the following plugin:

 ```
-$ npm install --global serverless-openwhisk
+$ npm install serverless-kubeless
 ```

 Once you have it installed, only remain to install the dependencies in the `package.json`: